camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/protocol/http-webhook.md

 if admin = true then ["admin"] else roles
 ```

+Note: the result of this expression should always be an array.

 In this particular case, the if statement is evaluated to true, so the extracted roles will be:

 ```feel